 I regularly teach undergraduate courses in epistemology, logic (at all levels), paradoxes, the philosophy of mathematics, and the history of analytic philosophy in the early part of the twentieth century.
-I have led graduate seminars on Non-Causal Explanation, the A Priori, Recent Works in Epistemology, the Metaphysics and Epistemology of Modality, the Epistemology of Inference, and the Epistemology of Logic.
+I have led graduate seminars on Non-Causal Explanation, the A Priori, Recent Works in Epistemology, the Metaphysics and Epistemology of Modality, the Epistemology of Inference, the Epistemology of Logic, Moral Epistemology, and Inquiry.
 I also have teaching interests in metaphysics, the philosophy of language, the philosophy of logic, the philosophy of mind, and the philosophy of science.

 |PHIL 0990T - Paradox and Infinity|

 |PHIL 1300 - Philosophy of Mathematics|

 |PHIL 1630 - Mathematical Logic|

 |PHIL 2000B - Moral Epistemology|